Machine-Learning-for-PIs/01b_intro_exercise/README.md

 In Vscode, you can now open a rendered version of this readme.
 Right-click the file and select `Open Preview`.

 ### Task 2: Downloading and installing conda.
-To develop and execute our Python code, we use a Python container software called Miniconda.
-Using `Conda` you can create an `environment` which holds Python and all the required software to run the given scripts.
+To develop and execute our Python code, we use a Python container software called Conda.
+Using `conda` you can create an `environment` which holds Python and all the required software to run the given scripts.
 - Navigate to [https://conda-forge.org/](https://conda-forge.org/download/) in your favourite browser.
 The HRZ-Pool computers run Ubuntu Linux.
-Download the `Miniconda3 Linux 64-bit` file.
+Download the `Miniforge3-Linux-x86_64.sh` file.

 - Open the terminal on your machine by pressing `Ctrl+Alt+T`.
 Navigate into the Downloads folder by typing `cd Downloads`.
 Before running the installer, set the executable bit by typing `chmod +x Miniforge3-Linux-x86_64.sh`.
 Install Miniconda via `./Miniforge3-Linux-x86_64.sh`.
 - Close your terminal and open it again.
 Check if you can see the `(base)` environment name on the left-hand side of your command line.
 This means that conda is installed correctly